Data-Driven Dynamic Factor Modeling via Manifold Learning: Model Estimation using Real Data

 \begin{enumerate} \item July 1990 - Mar 1991.
 We fit the Kalman filters only once with sufficient lead time before the start of the crisis.
 We re-train for each rolling window time step on all data available from $t-s:t$ and predict conditional portfolio return for each of the 8 periods (months) in the backtesting phase.
 This period captures to the oil price shock of 1990, debt accumulation, and consumer pessimism present during those times.
 For this period, we have a universe of N=1,200 firms. \item Mar 2001 - Nov 2001.
 We fit the Kalman filters only once with sufficient lead time before the start of the crisis.
 We re-train for each rolling window time step on all data available from $t-s:t$ and predict conditional portfolio return for each of the 8 periods in the backtesting phase.
 This period captures the dot-com bubble and the 9/11 attacks.
 For this period we have a universe of N=1,344 firms. \item Dec 2007 - June 2009.
 We fit the Kalman filters only once, with sufficient lead time before the start of the crisis period.
 We re-train for each rolling window time step on all data available from $t-s:t$ and predict conditional portfolio return for each of the 18 periods in the backtesting phase.
 This period contains the subprime mortgage crisis.
 For this period we have a universe of N=1,409 firms. \item June 2004-December 2016, where we periodically refit the Kalman filter every 50 months and predict conditional portfolio return for each of the 150 periods within the crisis; we have three backtesting periods, each of length 50, corresponding exactly as in Figure \ref{fig:backtest_flow}.
 This period captures the 2007-2009 housing crisis and this test was conducted to allow for a large training set and a large out-of-sample test set to allow for a more robust binomial VAR exceptions test.
 For this period we have a universe of N=1,776 firms. \end{enumerate}

-For our empirical tests, we consider a portfolio manager who on each period uses the $1/N$ rule to construct the weights of his portfolio.
-To define our scenarios, we consider the following macroeconomic variables, which roughly correspond to the FED's 2022 variables for their supervisory scenarios.
+For our empirical tests, we consider a portfolio manager who, in each period, uses the $1/N$ rule to construct the weights of his portfolio.
+To define our scenarios, we consider the set of macroeconomic variables in Table~\ref{tab:scenario_variables}, which roughly correspond to the FED's 2022 variables for their supervisory scenarios.
 These variables are taken as our subset $\mathcal{S}$ of the common factors that will define the stress variables in the historical backtests: